furbrain/STIC/firmware/docs/source/index.rst

 * finally, for readings 17-24, repeat readings 9-16 but with a new target.
 Ideally around 90° from the previous target.

-When you press **B** after taking your 24 readings the screen will go blank for a few seconds then it will display your calibration accuracy.
+When you press **B** after taking your 24 readings the screen will show the calibration process then it will display your calibration accuracy.
 For accurate readings this number should be under 0.5.
 You can then choose to either save this calibration to use for subsequent readings (press **A**) or you can discard the calibration (press **B**).